Stepping Stones

 Stepping Stones is developed and run by the award-winning Scottish Borders Youth Work Partnership.
 The project has been funded by National Lottery Community Fund since 2018.
 The Youth Work Partnership is made up of seven lead locality based universal youth groups, together with YouthBorders.

 Contact us for further information about Stepping Stones or the Scottish Borders Youth Work Partnership.
-Alternatively, you can download our Year 1 and Year 2 Stepping Stones Impact Reports.
+Alternatively, you can read the Stepping Stones Impact Reports.